 Remote Learning: A Guide for our Community

-Over the past few weeks Teachers and Support Staff have been busy preparing for the Remote Learning Program.
+Over the past few weeks Teachers and Support Staff have been busy preparing for Remote Learning 2.0.
 The following guidelines are intended to assist students and parents/carers as we transition to flexible and remote learning.

-The primary form of communication for students and parents will be via email within the normal school day 8:45am – 3:15pm.
+The primary form of communication for students and parents/carers during remote learning will be via email within the normal school day 8:30am to 3.30pm.
+Emails or messages received outside of these hours may not be read until the following day.

 Adjusted Class Times